NicatAliyevh/NicatAliyevh/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on bug bounties, vulnerability research, strengthening cybersecurity skills, contributing to projects and exploring new penetration testing challenges.
+Also, I am sharpening my skills on Java (Spring Boot)
 - 🏆 Successfully reported vulnerabilities and earned bounties
 - 💡 Always curious about new attack vectors and creative defenses
 - 🕵️‍♂️ Penetration tester of Shopery >> https://shopery.pages.dev/